StefanBratanov/chotto/README.md

                               value is only applicable when you have authenticated with Ethereum.
                               Default: true
-      --entropy-entry=<entropyEntry>
-                            A text which would be used as a seed to generate random secrets in the background.
-There will be several layers of randomness on top of this text, but it's RECOMMENDED to forget it forever!
   -h, --help                Show this help message and exit.
       --output-directory=<outputDirectory>
                             The directory where the outputs of the ceremony